tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 Goblin and Bacchus each try to climb the ladder to grab the prize, but neither can get the upper hand.
 Isnorr drops them and now he's alone in the ring with Rafi.
 Goblin comes back with a kendo stick, Bacchus with another ladder.
 Goblin and Bacchus stand on opposite sides of the ladder.
 They realize they can just share the stash, hug and embrace.
+Crowd is chanting "zajeb bucha" (_Blaze it_).
 Just as Goblin is about to win the match, Rafi drags him off the ladder with an RKO.
 Rafi is alone on the ladder and nearly has the trophy in his hands, but Goblin and then Bacchus stop him.
 Goblin and Bacchus continue to work as a team against the other two.